theogravity/new-error/README.md

 ## `ErrorRegistry#fromJSON()` method

-This method will attempt to deserialize into a registered error type.
+This method will attempt to deserialize into a registered error type via the `name` property.
 If it is unable to, a `BaseError` instance is returned instead.

 `ErrorRegistry#fromJSON(data: object, [options]: DeserializeOpts): IBaseError`